benidevo/vega/README.md

-# Vega - Navigate Your Career Journey
+# Vega AI - Navigate Your Career Journey

 ![Build Status](https://github.com/benidevo/vega/workflows/CI/badge.svg)

 ## Overview

-Like ancient navigators used the star Vega to find their way, Vega helps you navigate your career journey with confidence.
-Vega is an AI-powered job search platform that combines intelligent job matching, automated cover letter generation, and comprehensive application tracking to help you reach your professional destination.
+Like ancient navigators used the star Vega to find their way, Vega AI helps you navigate your career journey with confidence.
+Vega AI is an AI-powered job search platform that combines intelligent job matching, automated cover letter generation, and comprehensive application tracking to help you reach your professional destination.

 ## ✨ Features